Viewtiful Joe (video game): Development

 Viewtiful Joe was developed by the design staff "Team Viewtiful", a part of Capcom Production Studio 4.
-The game was announced in late 2002 as part of the Capcom Five, a line-up of five then-upcoming GameCube games to introduce new content to the console.
+It was announced in late 2002 as part of the Capcom Five, a line-up of five then-upcoming GameCube games to introduce new content to the console.
 It was directed by Capcom alumnus Hideki Kamiya, whose previous credits include the planning of Resident Evil and Resident Evil 2 and the direction of Devil May Cry.
 It was produced by Atsushi Inaba, who previously worked on the Ace Attorney series and Steel Battalion.
 In its earliest stages of development, Viewtiful Joe went under the working title "Red Hot Man", but the name was changed due to copyright conflicts with the American rock band Red Hot Chili Peppers.
 Viewtiful Joes development team initially consisted of six people working under a twelve-month deadline.
 As work continued, the size of the team grew, and development ended up taking a full 21 months to complete.
 The game was conceived as a "staff-focused project" aimed at increasing the skill of its creators, specifically director Kamiya.

 Inaba stated, "We wanted to create a challenging game with stunning visuals and fluid gameplay".
 As a lifelong fan of superheroes, Inaba's aim was to combine traditional Japanese tokusatsu with American comic books.
 The character designs created by Kumiko Suekane were inspired specifically by 1960s and 1970s Japanese-costumed tokusatsu television shows such as Kamen Rider and Ultraman.
 Graphically, the game adopted a 2D side-scrolling style mixed with 3D cel-shaded animation.
 Despite many games in the then-modern industry shying away from 2D graphical formats, Inaba said, "We have been able to breathe new life into the genre because we are using a new stylistic way that hasn't been seen before."
-The team chose the GameCube as its platform because of their target audience and because it lent itself well to Viewtiful Joes gameplay.
+The team chose the GameCube because of their target audience and because it lent itself well to Viewtiful Joes gameplay.